(This article was originally published on the 26th July 2019 and updated on the 18th March 2021).

 When it comes to credit card debts, users should consider the benefits of applying for credit card debt insurance.
 The monthly premium is just a small percentage of your outstanding credit card balance payable.
 Paying for credit card insurance is also a way to discourage the cardholder from overspending.

 Even if personal loan providers do not require borrowers to offer personal assets as security for the loan, their primary objective is to ensure that the loans are paid.
-Hence, it is pretty common for many personal loans, including those offered through Direct Lending platform, have insurance or takaful in place so that in the case of major accidents or death, the insurance coverage will cover the remaining loan payments.
-The insurance or takaful premium will be deducted from the loan principal.
+Hence, it is pretty common for many personal loans, including those offered through Direct Lending platform, to have insurance or Takaful in place so that in the case of major accidents or death, the insurance coverage will cover the remaining loan payments.
+The insurance or Takaful premium will be deducted from the loan principal itself.

 Before you secure personal loan insurance or credit card debt insurance, be sure to take note of the important clauses and exclusions although the coverage is centered on death benefits.

 In general, it is imperative for consumers to be aware of the loan procedures regardless of pre or post loan application.
 Consumers should educate themselves on loan products available by understanding the different types of insurance coverage in Malaysia.
 Also, a responsible borrower would always think of the welfare of their loved ones and see to it that he or she leaves a clean slate behind.